-Jeni is a playwright, director, dramaturg, teacher, new play development geek and the Producing Artistic Director of Seven Devils New Play Foundry where, as Founding Artistic Director of Seven Devils Playwrights Conference, she has been instrumental in the development of over 260 new American plays since 2001.
+Jeni is a playwright, director, dramaturg, teacher, new play development geek and Founder of Seven Devils New Play Foundry where she served as Artistic Director for 23 years before stepping down in 2023.
+She has been instrumental in the development of over 260 new American plays since 2001.

 Jeni's plays including Mercy Falls, Fata Morgana, Kandahar, The Feast of the Flying Cow… and Other Stories of War, Come Rain or Come Shine, Running in Circles Screaming, The Martyrdom of Washington Booth, American Eyes, Scatter and Light have been presented at the National Playwrights Conference at the O'Neill Center, InterAct Theater, Greenwich Playhouse (London), L.A.
 Theater Center, the Lark, Rattlestick, Circus Theatricals, Key City Public Theater, Boston Theater Marathon and Boise Contemporary Theater, among others.
 Her work is published by Applause, Playscripts and Smith & Kraus.